altitudelabs/web/README.md

-# Coding Exercise for Web Developers
+# Web Developers

-## Introduction

-This exercise is intended to help the hiring team at Altitude Labs to gauge your level of front-end coding experience (HTML, CSS & JavaScript).

-You should budget about an hour of actual coding time to complete the project.
-We realize that's a tight constraint, but we're trying to be respectful of your time while still allowing you to produce enough code for us to make a fair assessment of your skills.
-Try to ensure that the finished product represents your coding abilities, although you're not necessarily expected to fully finish in an hour.
-We'd much rather review high-quality but incomplete work rather than rushed, but complete work.
+#### Time: 1 hour

+Hello!

+Thanks for your interest in Altitude Labs.

+Here's a short exercise for us to get a sense of your level of web coding experience (HTML, CSS & JavaScript) and how you would go about coding in your day-to-day job.
+We are looking for more than just working code.
+We are looking for well-written code, good structure and an understanding of how to test your code.
+You are free to use Google and the internet and encouraged to ask questons if you get stuck or have any questions.

+When you're done, submit a pull request to this repository or provide a link to a public repo.

+#### Exercise

 We've created a few starter files that you should flesh out: